Making the most of RDMW-2022

 If you are familiar with Google Maps you will understand how to control your position on earth, and how to vary your level of zoom.
 When you zoom into a transmitter site you can switch to “Satellite” view to see the transmitter mast viewed from space.
 Furthermore you can use Street View to get a high resolution image of the transmitter facilities in most locations.
 Just drag the orange Pegman to a road on the map or click on the orange Pegman.
 If you’d like to view maps as big as possible on your computer display just use the F11 keyboard shortcut to toggle in/out of full-screen.

-You may also see extra phrases with particular means as follows:
+You may also see other special phrases in the expanded flag text with particular meanings as follows:

 - ?location? = uncertainty about exact lat/long of antenna; may be too new to appear on Google Maps or Street View.
 Or ambiguity between various data sources.
 Or we have been unable to locate it on Google Maps.